You've seen Star Wars: The Rise of Skywalker. Now how do you channel your Star Wars fandom?

 For more on Star Wars: The Rise of Skywalker, see our spoiler-free review, why we shouldn't be jerks about The Rise of Skywalker and how well Star Wars: The Force Awakens has held up, years later.

 Discuss: The Star Wars saga is over.
-Here's how to get over that Rise of Skywalker let-down
+How to get over that Rise of Skywalker let-down

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.